nodejs/node/doc/api/crypto.md

 added: v0.11.12
 changes:
   - version: REPLACEME
+    pr-url: REPLACEME
+    description: The `prime` argument can be any `TypedArray` or `DataView` now.
+  - version: REPLACEME
     pr-url: https://github.com/nodejs/node/pull/11983
     description: The `prime` argument can be a `Uint8Array` now.
   - version: v6.0.0